gadenbuie/jsonresume-theme-Dave/README.md

 ## Options

-You may toggle `SORT__KEYWORDS` to alphabetically sort the keywords (useful for long arrays) and `CLEAN_DATES` to use shortened dates.
-See `index.js`.
+You may toggle `SORT_KEYWORDS` to alphabetically sort the keywords (useful for long arrays) and `CLEAN_DATES` to use shortened dates.
+See `index.js` where you can customize the date format used in each section.

-This theme supports a modified `resume.json` schema which allows you to add seperate 'experience' and 'certifications' categories.
+This theme supports a modified `resume.json` schema which allows you to add seperate 'military', 'certifications', and 'presentations' categories.

 ```json
 "experience": [